sk97045/booknotes/system-design/system-design-interview/chapter17 - Proximity Service/README.md

  * Top-left, bottom-right coordinates of quadrant dimensions
  * 4 pointers to children

+Data on leaf node: 32 Bytes (8 Bytes * 4 topLeft-bottmoRight) + 8 Bytes (ID) * 100 Businesses = 832 Bytes
+Data on internal node:  32 Bytes (8 Bytes * 4 topLeft-bottmoRight) + 32 Bytes ( 8 Bytes * 4 Cordinates)  = 64 Bytes
+No of Leaf Nodes = 200 Million / 100 = 2 Million
+No of Internal Nodes = 1/2 of No of leaf nodes = 0.67 Mln Total Memory of quad tree = 1.71 GB

 The total memory to represent the quadtree is calculated as ~1.7GB in the book if we assume that we operate with 200mil businesses.

 Hence, a quadtree can be stored in a single server, in-memory, although we can of course replicate it for redundancy and load balancing purposes.